reef-defi/browser-extension/README.md

 To find out more about how to use the extension as a Dapp developer, cookbook, as well as answers to most frequent questions in the [Polkadot-js extension documentation](https://polkadot.js.org/docs/extension/)

-## Transition from/support both `polkadot.js`/`reef.js` extensions
+## Transition from/support both `polkadot.js`/`reef.io wallet` extensions
-It is possible to support both `reef.js` as well as `polkadot.js` extension in your app.
+It is possible to support both `reef.io wallet` as well as `polkadot.js` extension in your app.
 As long as you request the source extension of the injected account, the correct extension will be used to sign the transaction.

 ### Change to `@reef-defi` dependencies
 If you use `@polkadot/extension-dapp` dependencies, change them to `@reef-defi/extension-dapp` dependencies: